Date:

 October 8, 2024

-Project Update: Work Package 1 on Hydrogen Conditioning Requirements
+Project Update: Hydrogen Conditioning Requirements

 The main goal of Work Package 1 (WP1) is to investigate and enhance the performance of a coupled powertrain consisting of hydrogen-powered fuel cells and gas turbine combustors.
 To achieve this, PEM fuel cells will be studied with high-fidelity simulations and 1D modelling at both cell and system level.
 In parallel, large-eddy simulations are being used to analyse the impact of fuel temperature and water injection on the combustor’s performance/emissions.